DrewKiino/Pacific/README.md

 ### Image Processing ~ [```Tide```](https://github.com/DrewKiino/Tide), [```AsyncSwift```](), & [```SDWebImage```]()

-*This framework is stand-alone because I felt that it was significant enough to be useful on its own.
+*This framework is a stand-alone repository because I felt that it was significant enough to be useful on its own.
 However, I still consider it part of Pacific's **bootstrap theme**.*

 ```pod 'Tide'```